 On January 7, 2019, Haslam commuted Brown's sentence of life in prison to 15 years plus 10 years of supervised parole.
 Brown was released from prison on August 7, 2019.

 Seeing Cyntoia in Me

-When I say I knew Cyntoia, I don’t mean that I had a personal relationship with the Cyntoia Brown who is currently sitting unjustly in a Tennessee prison.
+When I say I knew Cyntoia, I don’t mean that I had a personal relationship with her.
 What I mean is that, in many ways, I was Cyntoia, as were the girls I met and worked with when I was a child trapped in the world of sex trafficking.
 Like Cyntoia, pretty much every girl I met, including me, was a survivor of or actively experiencing one or more form of abuse, neglect, trauma or other forms of physical and psychological violence.